vtex/shoreline/styleguides/admin/documentation/components/tabs.md

 # Tabs

-Tabs are navigation solutions for alternating between content that is in the same level of hierarchy.
+Tabs are navigation solutions for alternating between content that is at the same level of the hierarchy.

 ## Behavior